Overview of the issue

-As we move toward a crucial time in the appropriations process, the TRCP continues to bring the voice of sportsmen to bear on the importance of robust funding for fish and wildlife habitat conservation programs.
-Ensuring that Congress and the Obama administration understand the economic importance of America’s outdoor recreation and the link between that economy and our investment in conservation is of paramount importance.
+As we move toward a crucial time in the appropriations process, the TRCP continues to bring the voice of sportsmen to bear on the importance of strong annual funding for conservation and fish and wildlife habitat programs.
+Ensuring that Congress and the incoming Trump administration understand the importance of America’s outdoors recreation economy and the link between that economy and our investment in conservation is of paramount importance.
 TRCP has been engaged since 2011 along with a core coalition of our partner organizations and more than 1,200 organizations nationwide to both educate decision makers and sustain our federal natural resources budgets.
 While Congress is currently slated to kick the can this year on the Fiscal Year 2017 Budget (current budget year) by approving a mid-term Continuing Resolution to fund the government until next spring, we are already beginning to ramp up with our partners to ensure both the FY 2017 and FY 2018 budgets include strong funding levels for conservation.